sassoftware/esp-studio-examples/Utilities/forwarding/README.md

 Event forwarding enables Source windows to act as destinations for transformed event streams.
 This allows continuous queries to be chained without external connectors.
 After creating the readingsFahrenheit stream, there are several extension options:

- - Add further processing by applying aggregations, threshold checks, anomaly detection, or rolling statistics in downstream continuous queries.
+ - Add further processing in the external contquery by applying aggregations, threshold checks, anomaly detection, or rolling statistics in downstream continuous queries.
  - Output to external systems by forwarding the transformed events to databases, message queues, or files for integration with other applications.
  - Extend Python logic by enriching events, adding validation, or incorporating lightweight analytics or model inference after forwarding.
  - Create branching pipelines by forwarding events to multiple destination windows or additional continuous queries to build modular, multi-stage event stream pipelines.